albfan/git-loop/README.md

 This snippet is focus on make your life easier, so any contribution is appreciated.
 It is evolving by rating "benefit/time" so if you have time, is pretty sure your PR will be accepted.
 Feel free to open issues or send PR.

 By now, read the **TODOs** inside the script to find something useful to work on.
-Clearly a big step will be to recode script in perl
+Clearly a big step will be to recode script in perl.